Another Keep-It-Real Moment.

 “I have never climbed Mount Everest and I have never surfed in Hawaii.”

 “I’m not a professional athlete or an Olympian.”

-His shoulder is still twitching.
+His shoulder just keeps on twitching.
 Wait, did he also just disappear for a second?

 “I’ve never starred in a movie and I’ve never performed in a rock band.”

-He’s back, but now I can kind of see through him, I guess?
+He’s back now, but I can also kind of see through him, I guess?
 Like he’s a hologram?

 “I’ve never won the Super Bowl or the World Series.”